tevisgehr/EEG-Classification/README.md

 The image below shows the raw waveform data from four of the 14 channels during a typical session.
 EMG signals (such as those causes by swallowing or yawning) were manually removed.
 ![alt text][image6]
+    Figure 1: Raw waveform data from four of the 14 EEG probes

 ## Tiers
 The minimum result required for this project to be a full success is to have developed a classifier that is capable of accurately classifying snippets of EEG session data as being from the visualization of either a familiar or an unfamiliar skill.
 Because this is a binary classification problem with balanced classes, the minimum baseline for accuracy is 0.5.
 Full success would mean having an accuracy of at least 70% (although this number is arbitrary).
 State-of-the-art EEG classification techniques currently score considerably higher than this [1][2].
 Data processing and augmentation is expected to be important and multiple approaches will be considered.